Yoovei/learngit/readme.txt

 Git is a version control system.
 Git is free softwar.
 Git is convenient for the tech player.
 Git is good for us.
+Git
+git